Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Introduction

 Our framework consists of two components (Figure~\ref{fig:teaser}, bottom).
 A {\em Fingerprint Estimation Network} (FEN) infers the subtle yet unique patterns left by GMs on their generated images.
-Image fingerprint was first applied to images captured by conventional cameras~\cite{8,30,31,32,33,34,35} and then extended to GMs~\cite{10,11}.
-We estimate fingerprints using different constraints which are based on the properties of fingerprint in general, including the fingerprint magnitude, repetitive nature, frequency range and symmetrical frequency response.
-Different loss functions are defined to apply these constraints in FEN, so that the generated fingerprints can have these desired properties.
+Image fingerprint was first applied to images captured by camera sensors~\cite{8,30,31,32,33,34,35} and then extended to GMs~\cite{10,11}.
+We estimate fingerprints using different constraints which are based on the general properties of fingerprint, including the fingerprint magnitude, repetitive nature, frequency range and symmetrical frequency response.
+Different loss functions are defined to apply these constraints so that the estimated fingerprints manifest these desired properties.
 These constraints enable us to estimate fingerprints of GMs without ground truth.

 The estimated fingerprints are discriminative and can serve as the cornerstone for subsequent tasks.
 The second part of our framework is a {\em Parsing Network} (PN), which takes the fingerprint as input and predicts the model hyperparameters.
 We consider parameters representing network architectures and loss function types.
-For network architectures, we form $15$ parameters and categorize them into discrete and continuous types.
-Classification is used for estimating discrete parameters like the normalization type, and regression is used for continuous parameters like the number of layers.
-For loss function type prediction, we group nine different loss functions into three categories in a novel hierarchical learning, designed to make training easier.
+For the former, we form $15$ parameters and categorize them into discrete and continuous types.
+For the latter, we form a $10$-dimensional vector where each parameter represents the usage of a particular loss function type.
+Classification is used for estimating discrete parameters such as the normalization type, and regression is used for continuous parameters such as the number of layers.
+To leverage the similarity between different GMs, we group the GMs into several clusters based on their ground-truth hyperparameters.
+The mean and deviation are calculated for each GM.
+We use two different parsers: cluster parser and instance parser to predict the mean and deviation of these parameters, which are then combined as the final predictions.